NextronSystems/thor-manual/usage/debugging.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Whenever THOR dies without any traceback or panic message and no error message in the log file, an external process that has killed THOR is the most likely explanation for a failed THOR scan.
+Whenever THOR dies without any traceback or panic message and no error message in the log file, an external process terminated the THOR process.

-Usually the three following sources are responsible:
+Usually the four following sources are responsible (descending order, by frequency):

-1. Antivirus killed the THOR process due to findings
+1. Antivirus or EDR killed the THOR process
 2. A user killed the THOR process
 3. A management solution that noticed a high CPU load caused by the THOR process killed it
+4. Attackers killed the THOR process

+Note: A process termination that always happens at the same element is a sign for an Antivirus or EDR detection.

 Insufficient Free Memory
 ^^^^^^^^^^^^^^^^^^^^^^^^